hargoniX/fil-rb/doc/report.typ

 do not maintain `ChildInv`.
 However they maintain `ChildInv2` and both `insert` and `erase` paint the root black as a final step, allowing us to recover `ChildInv` from `ChildInv2`.

-Secondly, Nipkow introduces a sufficient condition for the `HeightInv`:
+Secondly, they introduce a sufficient condition for the `HeightInv`:
 ```lean
 inductive HeightInv : Raw α → Prop where
   | nil : HeightInv .nil